Panthers owner: If SC Senate doesn’t approve incentives, I’ll stay in Charlotte

 The Panthers want to buy up to 200 acres of property in Rock Hill to build a multi-use facility that would include an orthopedic sports medicine facility employing about 200 people and a hotel with at least 150 rooms and space for conferences.
 It also could attract a corporate headquarters and residential projects, a team official told the State newspaper in April.

-The Panthers want to start construction later this year and move into the complex in the first quarter of 2022.
+The team wants to start construction later this year and move into the complex in the first quarter of 2022.

 “It’s going to cost us a lot of money to go down to South Carolina,” said Tepper.
 “We’re going to have to put out real money to go down there.
 So it’s not like we get that money from South Carolina, and that’s it.
 There’s a lot of money in a facility that we have to invest.